- Home

 Animals in the Window Well

 Our department will not remove a skunk that is inside a window well.
 The best way of getting the animal out is to place either a tree branch or a board strong enough to support its weight into the well and let the animal walk out when it can.
-If a skunk is not able to leave under its own powers, we will recommend a private trapping service to you.
+If a skunk is not able to leave under its own powers, we recommend a private trapping service.

 Determining the Culprit